 If you’re going to get out of bed early and get work out with the rising sun, you’re going to need some food before you go.
 This is especially true if your intention is to complete a high-quality interval workout.
-Overnight you’ve burned through most of your liver glycogen, and although you have full muscle glycogen stores, you’ll quickly run low on blood sugar and start feeling hungry and weak.
+Overnight you’ve burned through most of your liver glycogen, and although you have full muscle glycogen stores, you’ll quickly run low on blood sugar and start feeling hungry, weak, and unfocused.
 When you get out of bed – before you get into your gear – fuel up on a light meal/snack that’s rich in carbohydrate and contains a bit of protein/fat to keep you from feeling hungry again soon.
 Suggestions include: A banana and half a bagel with peanut butter.
 Granola with almond milk (maybe heated in the microwave).
-Fruit juice and toast with Nutella (or Justin’s Chocolate Hazelnut Butter if you want less sugar).
 A cup of coffee or a shot of espresso is probably a necessity for some of you, and that’s fine too.
 The point is, you want something relatively small that will digest and settle quickly.[blog_promo promo_categories=”bucket list” ids=”” /]

 Nutrition for after-work training sessions